-As long as you give your notice to the jail/prison custodian within the allotted timeframe, the court will likely grant relief if court receives your notice after the deadline.21 Similarly, if you represent yourself and accidentally attempt to file your notice with the wrong court, the court will deem it as timely filed as long as it was mailed and otherwise would have been received during the proper timeframe.22
+As long as you give your notice to the jail/prison custodian within the allotted timeframe, the court will likely grant relief if the court receives your notice after the deadline.21 Similarly, if you represent yourself and accidentally attempt to file your notice with the wrong court, the court will deem it as timely filed as long as it was mailed and otherwise would have been received during the proper timeframe.22

 This doctrine of constructive filing is not limited solely to the situation where a piece of mail is unduly delayed.
-Rather, if a prison official or other government officer misleads you concerning your right of appeal, grounds for relief from default may well exist.23 The same rule applies to court officers.24
+Rather, if a prison official or other government officer mislead you concerning your right of appeal, grounds for relief from default may well exist.23 The same rule applies to court officers.24

 The bottom line is that the failure to file a timely notice of appeal is very serious but not necessarily the end of your opportunity to pursue an appellate remedy.
 If you quickly seek relief once you learn of your right of appeal, there is a good chance that the court will allow your appeal to move forward.

 Your motion to be released on bail must be made in the trial court.
 If the court denies that motion, you may appeal the issue to the Court of Appeal but only after you demonstrate that you first applied to the trial court and that the court unjustifiably refused to grant your request.27

 In order to qualify for bail release following a felony conviction, you must demonstrate by clear and convincing evidence...that is, that it is "highly probable" that you